BitBrew/event-docs/danlawtcp-events/trip-event-data.md

 ### <a name="braking"></a> Braking

-A braking event is generated if the vehicle's deceleration is greater than or equal to the device's configured `maxBraking` value and the vehicle speed is greater than or equal to the configured `thresholdValue`.
-The braking event ends when the vehicle's deceleration falls below the configured `maxBraking` value.
+A braking event is generated if the vehicle's deceleration is greater than or equal to the device's configured `thresholdValue`.
+The braking event ends when the vehicle's deceleration falls below the configured `thresholdValue`.

 #### Attributes